sheezah01/DevDetective/README.md

 A simple and interactive web tool that allows users to explore and discover developer-related resources, tools, and information, built using HTML, CSS, and JavaScript.

 ## 🌟 Features
-- **User-Friendly Interface**: Designed for smooth navigation and ease of use.
+- User-Friendly Interface: Designed for smooth navigation and ease of use.
-- **Interactive Design**: Leverages JavaScript to create dynamic and responsive elements.
+- Interactive Design: Leverages JavaScript to create dynamic and responsive elements.
-- **Custom Styling**: Clean and professional styling with CSS.
+- Custom Styling: Clean and professional styling with CSS.

 ## 📂 Project Structure
 ```